Soldier shoots man shouting 'Alluhu akbar' near Louvre museum in Paris

-A soldier opened fire on a man armed with a machete in an underground mall close to the world-famous Louvre museum in Paris, police said Friday.
+A soldier opened fire Friday on a man armed with two machetes in an underground mall close to the world-famous Louvre museum in Paris, French prosecutors said.

+The attacker, who was captured at the scene, was not identified, but later described him as a 29-year-old Egyptian national who traveled to France from Dubai on a two-month visa.

+Law enforcement found a plane ticket to return to Dubai on Sunday in his possession, Paris prosecutor Francois Molins said at a news conference.

-Michel Cadot, the head of the French capital's police force, said the man shouted "Allahu akbar" — Arabic for "God is great" — during the incident.
+Earlier, the head of the French capital's police force, Michel Cadot, said the man shouted "Allahu akbar" — Arabic for "God is great" — during the incident.

 "That's when he got the knife out and that's when he tried to stab the soldier," police union official Yves Lefebvre told The Associated Press.